Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Affordability

-Most Small businesses can’t afford enterprise-tier software (ie Salesforce).
+Most small businesses can’t afford enterprise-tier software (ie Salesforce).
 Look for vendors offering affordable entry plans (under $15/user/month) or free versions with upgrade options.

 Consider your budget before you start your search.
 Be sure to also consider which features you need and what you can do without.
 Streamlining features may lower the cost of your CRM.